 If you’re looking for must-see Italian landmarks, few are more impressive than The Dolomites, made in northeastern Italy by Mother Nature herself.
 Named for the carbonate rock dolomite, their light color is the reason for their nickname, the Pale Mountains.

-The towering peaks are part of the Southern Limestone Alps which rise majestically above the alpine lakes and valleys of South Tyrol, one of Italy’s most beautiful regions.
-So beautiful in fact, they were designated a UNESCO World Heritage Site in 2009.
+The towering peaks are part of the Southern Limestone Alps, which rise majestically above the alpine lakes and valleys of South Tyrol, one of Italy’s most beautiful regions.
+They are so beautiful they were designated a UNESCO World Heritage Site in 2009.

-This part of Italy is a snow-lovers paradise, although summer is one of the best times to hike the Dolomites on well-trodden trails through lush vineyards (South Tyrol is a prolific wine-producing region) and mountain passes.
+This part of Italy is a snow-lovers paradise.
+However, summer is one of the best times to hike the Dolomites on well-trodden trails through lush vineyards (South Tyrol is a prolific wine-producing region) and mountain passes.
 A hearty lunch at a mountain hut makes for a perfect day.